Glencoe man struck, killed while sitting outside Stillwater rehab center

-A Glencoe man died after being hit with a car in a Stillwater parking lot on Thursday, the city reported.
+A Glencoe man died after being hit by a car in a Stillwater parking lot on Thursday, the city reported.

-Clayton Briscoe, 48, was sitting on a bench outside Total Health Rehabilitation, 1810 N. Perkins Road, about 8:50 a.m. when a vehicle pulled into the parking lot, a city of Stillwater news release states.
+Clayton Briscoe, 48, was sitting on a bench outside Total Health Rehabilitation, 1810 N. Perkins Road, when a vehicle pulled into the parking lot about 8:50 a.m., a city of Stillwater news release states.

-Its driver, a 74-year-old Stillwater woman, waved to Briscoe, and she reportedly intended to push her brake but instead pressed the accelerator, sending her vehicle crashing into Briscoe.
+Its driver, a 74-year-old Stillwater woman, waved to Briscoe, and she reportedly intended to push her brake but instead pressed the accelerator, sending her vehicle crashing into him.

 He was pronounced dead at the scene, according to the release.